 If this sounds like you and you’re keen to gain an insight into everything that happens backstage, then please apply by Mon 24 Oct 2022, 12pm.
 No experience necessary.

 WHAT?
-Stratford East's Young Technicians Course for 16-21-year-olds
+Stratford East's Young Technicians Course

 WHEN?
-A 10-week course on Tuesday evenings, 6.30pm-8.30pm from Nov 2021 - Feb 2022
+A 10-week course on Thursday evenings, 6.30pm-8.30pm from Nov 2022 - Feb 2023

 WHERE?
 Stratford Youth Zone (formerly Stratford Circus), Theatre Square, London E15 1BX